26 Chapter 26: Respiration: Glycolysis

 How are drugs developed?
 One of the first challenges in drug development is identifying the specific molecule that the drug is intended to target.
 Researchers identify targets through painstaking research in the laboratory.
 Identifying the target alone is not sufficient.
 Scientists also need to know how the target acts inside the cell and which reactions go awry in the case of disease.
 Once researchers identify the target and the pathway, then the actual drug design process begins.
 During this stage, chemists and biologists work together to design and synthesize molecules that can either block or activate a particular reaction.
 However, this is only the beginning: both if and when a drug prototype is successful in performing its function, then it must undergo many tests from in vitro experiments to clinical trials before it can obtain FDA approval to be on the market.

 Molecules can regulate enzyme function in many ways.
-Negative feedback inhibition a reaction product regulates its own further production (Figure 26.9).
+In feedback inhibition, a reaction product regulates its own further production (Figure 26.7).
 The cell responds to the abundance of specific products by slowing down further production of that molecule.

 Producing both amino acids and nucleotides is controlled through feedback inhibition.
 Additionally, ATP is an allosteric regulator of some of the enzymes involved in sugar’s catabolic breakdown, the process that produces ATP.
 In this way, when ATP is abundant, the cell can prevent its further production.
 Remember that ATP is an unstable molecule that can spontaneously dissociate into ADP.
 If too much ATP were present in a cell, much of it would go to waste.
-Alternatively, ADP serves as a positive allosteric regulator (an allosteric activator) for some of the same enzymes that ATP inhibits.
+Alternatively, ADP serves as an allosteric activator for some of the same enzymes that ATP inhibits.
 Thus, when relative ADP levels are high compared to ATP, the cell is triggered to produce more ATP through sugar catabolism.

 Regulation of Glycolysis

-There are three major enzymatic control points within the glycolytic pathway: hexokinase, phosphofructokinase, and pyruvate kinase (Figure 26.10).
+There are three major enzymatic control points within the glycolytic pathway: hexokinase, phosphofructokinase, and pyruvate kinase (Figure 26.8).
 There are multiple ways to elicit changes in the activity of these enzymes, including product inhibition, metabolites that act as allosteric modulators, signaling pathways that cause phosphorylation or acetylation of the enzymes, and changes in concentrations of these enzymes caused by transcriptional fluctuations.
-Key drivers for regulating the pathway are energy demand within the cell as determined by local indicators such as ATP and AMP, as well as energy demand within the organism as a whole, which can be influenced by hormone signaling pathways.
+Key drivers for regulating the pathway are energy demand within the cell, indicated by levels of ATP and ADP, as well as energy demand within the organism as a whole, which can be influenced by hormone signaling pathways.
 The regulation of the pathway can vary depending on cell type and cellular needs.

 Hexokinase Regulation

-Recall that hexokinase enzymes mediate the first step in the glycolytic pathway with the formation of glucose 6-phosphate.
-Hexokinase is regulated via negative feedback inhibition.
-It is inhibited by its own product, Glucose-6-Phosphate (G6P).
+Hexokinase is the enzyme that catalyzes the first step in the glycolysis pathway which produces Glucose 6-Phosphate (G6P).
+Hexokinase is inhibited by its own product, G6P, and thus is regulated viafeedback inhibition.
 Essentially, you do not want to waste time and energy making more than you need.
 Step 1 requires ATP, so this step is regulated to prevent needlessly spending valuable ATP.

 Phosphofructokinase Regulation

-Recall that phosphofructokinase-1 (PFK1) mediates the third step in the glycolytic pathway with the conversion of fructose 6-phosphate (F6P) to fructose 1,6-bisphosphate (F1,6BP).
+Phosphofructokinase-1 (PFK1) is the enzyme that catalyzes the third step in the glycolysis pathway, which converts fructose 6-phosphate (F6P) to fructose 1,6-bisphosphate (F1,6BP).
 This is the committed step within the pathway.
-The phosphorylation of F6P to F1,6BP commits the F1,6BP to continue through the glycolytic pathway.
-It cannot be utilized for any other purpose at that point.
-F6P, on the other hand, could be converted back into glucose-6-phosphate and used for many different purposes (ie glycogen synthesis, nucleotide synthesis, or hexosamine synthesis).
-Because of the committed nature of this step, PFK1 is one of the most important control points in the glycolytic pathway.
-PFK is regulated by multiple mechanisms (Figure 26.10).
-It is activated by the allosteric binding of ADP or AMP.
+The phosphorylation of F6P to F1,6BP commits the F1,6BP to continue through the glycolysis pathway.
+F1,6BP cannot be used for any purpose other than glycolysis.
+On the other hand, F6P could be converted back into glucose-6-phosphate and used for many different purposes (such as glycogen synthesis, nucleotide synthesis, or hexosamine synthesis).
+This step is the one that commits this molecule to continue through glycolysis, and that commitment means that PFK1 is one of the most important control points in the glycolytic pathway.
+Since it is so important, PFK1 is regulated by multiple mechanisms (Figure 26.10).
+It is activated by the allosteric binding of ADP.
 High levels of ADP indicates a low energy state within the cell and the need for glycolysis and energy generation.
-Allosteric inhibitors include high levels of ATP and Citrate.
+It is also allosterically inhibited by high levels of ATP and Citrate.
 Note that ATP is a substrate of this enzyme and has the normal substrate binding site.
 When there is enough ATP present that it can also bind allosterically to the enzyme, it will act as an inhibitor.
-Citrate, the first molecule in the Kreb’s Cycle (Citric Acid Cycle), can also act as an allosteric inhibitor of PFK.
-High levels of citrate indicate that no more pyruvate is needed to generate ATP through oxidative phosphorylation.
+Citrate is the first molecule in the Kreb’s Cycle (Citric Acid Cycle), which is a later step in the aerobic cellular respiration pathway.
+Thus, Citrate is another feedback inhibitor.
+High levels of citrate indicate that no more pyruvate is needed and thus it is not necessary to carry out glycolysis.

 Pyruvate Kinase Regulation